Aaron Avshalomov: Career

 Less than a year later, he chose to move to China, where he entered the world of Shanghai's academia and, together with other Jewish musicians, who had fled the Russian pogroms and revolution, trained a number of young Chinese musicians in classical music, who in turn became leading musicians in contemporary China.
 Between 1918 and 1947, he worked to create a synthesis of Chinese musical elements and Western techniques of orchestral composition.
 Among the first works of this type that he created was the opera Kuan Yin, which premiered in Peking in 1925.
+In the spring of 1935, at the invitation of He Luting, he orchestrated the newly composed March of the Volunteers by Nie Er for the film Children of Troubled Times (1935), making him the first to orchestrate what would become the national anthem of the People's Republic of China.

 Avshalomov made his main livelihood at bookstores and libraries.
-He was the head librarian of the Shanghai Municipal Library for 15 years from 1928 to 1943.
+He was the head librarian of the Public Library, Shanghai Municipal Council for 15 years from 1928 until 1943 when the Municipal Council was dissolved.
 He conducted the Shanghai Municipal Orchestra from 1943 to 1946.

 In 1947, he moved to the United States, where he already had spent three years in the mid-1920s.